chiangtw/NCLcomparator/README.md

 ```

    (4) RSEM (https://github.com/deweylab/RSEM) \
-       RSEM was applied to calculating the expression of  NCL events’ corresponding co-linear host genes (TPM and FPKM).
+       RSEM is used to calculate the expression level (TPM and FPKM) of the corresponding co-linear host genes of NCL events.
 To get latest RSEM source code and install it
 ```sh
 $ wget https://github.com/deweylab/RSEM/archive/v1.3.0.tar.gz
 $ tar -xzf v1.3.0.tar.gz